sPHENIX-Collaboration/Singularity/README.md

 [![Doxygen](https://img.shields.io/badge/code%20reference-Doxygen-green.svg)](https://www.phenix.bnl.gov/WWW/sPHENIX/doxygen/html/)
 [![Last Commit](https://img.shields.io/github/last-commit/sPHENIX-Collaboration/Singularity.svg)](https://github.com/sPHENIX-Collaboration/Singularity/commits/master)

-# How to download sPHENIX software
+# How to download

-sPHENIX software can be obtained to your local computing environment in two ways:
+sPHENIX and EIC-sPHENIX software can be obtained to your local computing environment in two ways:

 1. Option 1, **Mount sPHENIX CVMFS**: sPHENIX container, software and builds are distribute on [CVMFS](https://www.racf.bnl.gov/docs/services/cvmfs/info) since Nov 2018.
 Like RCF/SDCC computing cluster at BNL, external collaborating computing center could also mount the `/cvmfs/sphenix.sdcc.bnl.gov/` CVMFS repository, which automatically obtain, buffer and update all sPHENIX build files.
 2. Option 2, **Download sPHENIX build via HTTPS archive**: one can also directly download the files for sPHENIX build to a local folder via [the nightly refreshed HTTPS archive](https://www.phenix.bnl.gov/WWW/publish/phnxbld/sPHENIX/Singularity/).

 The advantage of **Mount sPHENIX CVMFS** is that it mounts all sPHENIX builds and software and perform automatic caching and updates.
 This would be suitable for the case of a computing center or server environment.
-However, it require network connection to function.
-Therefore, if you wish to use sPHENIX software on laptop during travel, **Downloading sPHENIX build via HTTPS archive** would work best.
+However, it requires constant network connection to function.
+Therefore, if you wish to use sPHENIX/EIC-sPHENIX software on a laptop during travel, **Downloading sPHENIX build via HTTPS archive** would work best.
+All download instructions are the same for sPHENIX and EIC-sPHENIX.

 ## Option 1: Mount sPHENIX CVMFS